btcpayserver/btcpayserver-doc/Vault.md

 5. Select Sign with the Vault
 6. Verify the transaction on your hardware wallet and confirm it
 7. Broadcast the transaction

+## Supported Hardware Wallets

+The list of supported hardware wallets is available [on this link](https://github.com/bitcoin-core/HWI#device-support).